Nuclear electromagnetic pulse: E1

 In a vacuum and absent a magnetic field, the electrons would travel with a current density of tens of amperes per square metre.
 Because of the downward tilt of the Earth's magnetic field at high latitudes, the area of peak field strength is a U-shaped region to the equatorial side of the detonation.
 As shown in the diagram, for nuclear detonations in the Northern Hemisphere, this U-shaped region is south of the detonation point.
 Near the equator, where the Earth's magnetic field is more nearly horizontal, the E1 field strength is more nearly symmetrical around the burst location.

 At geomagnetic field strengths typical of the mid-latitudes, these initial electrons spiral around the magnetic field lines with a typical radius of about 85 m.
 These initial electrons are stopped by collisions with air molecules at an average distance of about 170 m.
 This means that most of the electrons are stopped by collisions with air molecules before completing a full spiral around the field lines.

 This interaction of the negatively charged electrons with the magnetic field radiates a pulse of electromagnetic energy.
 The pulse typically rises to its peak value in some five nanoseconds.
 Its magnitude typically decays by half within 200 nanoseconds.
 (By the IEC definition, this E1 pulse ends 1000 nanoseconds after it begins.)
 This process occurs simultaneously on about 1025 electrons.
-The simultaneous action of the electrons causes the resulting pulse from each electron to radiate coherently, adding to produce a single large amplitude, but narrow, radiated pulse.
+The simultaneous action of the electrons causes the resulting pulse from each electron to radiate coherently, adding to produce a single large-amplitude, short-duration, radiated pulse.

 Secondary collisions cause subsequent electrons to lose energy before they reach ground level.
 The electrons generated by these subsequent collisions have so little energy that they do not contribute significantly to the E1 pulse.

 These 2 MeV gamma rays typically produce an E1 pulse near ground level at moderately high latitudes that peaks at about 50,000 volts per metre.
 The ionization process in the mid-stratosphere causes this region to become an electrical conductor, a process that blocks the production of further electromagnetic signals and causes the field strength to saturate at about 50,000 volts per metre.
 The strength of the E1 pulse depends upon the number and intensity of the gamma rays and upon the rapidity of the gamma-ray burst.
 Strength is also somewhat dependent upon altitude.